samshadwell/TrumpScript/README.md

 2. Permanent: Append `export PATH=$PATH:/path/to/TrumpScript/bin` to the end of your `~/.bashrc` file.

 ## Usage
-* Write a trumpscript file following the syntax we've specified (good luck).
+* Write a TrumpScript file following the syntax we've specified (good luck).
 * Execute `TRUMP /path/to/trumpscript/file`
 * Enjoy the wonderful world of TrumpScript!